Acoustic Engineer: Job Description & Career Requirements

 Employment and Salary Outlook

-According to the BLS, broadcast and sound engineering technician jobs were projected to grow 10% from 2010-2020, while sound engineering technician jobs would only increase 1% over the same period.
-The BLS also stated that the median annual salary of sound engineering technicians was $46,310 in May 2012.
+According to the BLS, broadcast and sound engineering technician jobs were projected to grow 7% from 2014-2024, while sound engineering technician jobs would increase 8% over the same period.
+The BLS also stated that the median annual salary of sound engineering technicians was $53,330 in May 2015.